mcanlas/improv-living-guide/manuscript/teaching.md

 Regarding reps, I also think the strength of your improv is better measured in the amount of reps \(possibly frequency\) rather than "what level are you".

+## Your deal is a wheel

+From RaeRo about Brooklyn Comedy Collective: Your character's deal is the frame of a wagon wheel and contexts are the spokes coming out of the center.
+Your character can be put in any context.